Garrett Cooper Player Props: Marlins vs. Nationals

 Garrett Cooper At The Plate

-- Cooper is batting .229 with six doubles, a triple, eight home runs and nine walks.
+- Cooper has six doubles, a triple, eight home runs and nine walks while batting .233.

-- Cooper has picked up a hit in 30 of 48 games this season, with multiple hits eight times.
+- Cooper has reached base via a hit in 31 games this season (of 49 played), and had multiple hits in eight of those games.

-- Cooper has picked up an RBI in 33.3% of his games this year, with two or more RBI in 16.7% of his games.
-He has also plated three or more runs in two contests.
+- Cooper has had at least one RBI in 34.7% of his games this year (17 of 49), with two or more RBI eight times (16.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.